Jordan Jefferson: Professional career

-Pre-draft

 Jefferson was one of eight LSU players invited to the 2012 NFL Scouting Combine.
 Although he had the lowest grade prior to the Combine, Jefferson was the only quarterback to finish among the top five in each test during the event.
 Among the quarterbacks, Jefferson finished first in the 20-yard shuttle, tied for first in the bench press, and finished third in the 40-yard dash and the vertical jump.

-Tampa Bay Buccaneers

 Jefferson went undrafted in the 2012 NFL draft, but was invited to try out at the Tampa Bay Buccaneers' rookie minicamp.
 The team signed Jefferson to a contract on May 7, 2012, but was waived four days later so that Tampa Bay could have a replacement for Da'Quan Bowers, a projected starter who suffered a probable season-ending injury.

-Montreal Alouettes

 On August 10, 2012, Jefferson signed with the Montreal Alouettes of the Canadian Football League and was assigned to the practice squad.
 On October 25, 2012, ESPN reported, citing WAFB in Baton Rouge, LA, that Jefferson was arrested and charged with simple possession of marijuana, along with 3 other former LSU football players, including former Heisman Trophy finalist Tyrann Mathieu.
 On October 30, 2012, Louisiana State Judge Chip Moore revoked Jefferson's bond in his 2011 simple battery case and ordered him to report to parish prison by 2 p.m. (that day) due to his arrest on a marijuana charge.
 Jefferson was subsequently released by the Alouettes.

-Pittsburgh Power

 Jefferson signed with the Pittsburgh Power of the Arena Football League for the 2013 season.
 He was named the starter one week before the Power began the season.

-Omaha Mammoths

 Jefferson signed with the Omaha Mammoths of the Fall Experimental Football League for the 2014 season, where he was the starting quarterback.
 The Mammoths finished their first and only season in second place with a record of 3–1, declining to play a championship game.